aws-samples/amazon-mq-workshop/labs/lab-2.md

 To make it easier to run the commands in the following labs we store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables.

-Go to the AmazonMQ service in the AWS console, and click on the name of the broker (the one with a name starting with the stack name you created)
+Go to the [AmazonMQ console](https://console.aws.amazon.com/amazon-mq), and click on the name of the broker (the one with a name starting with the stack name you created)

 Scroll down to the Connections section and click the **Copy failover string** link beside the OpenWire row to copy the string to your clipboard.

 ![Copy failover link](/images/fail-over-Step2.png)

-Go to the CloudFormation service in the AWS Console and select the stack that you launched at the beginning of the workshop.
+Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation) and select the stack that you launched at the beginning of the workshop.
 In the Output tab shown in the lower part of the screen you will have a Cloud9ConsoleURL entry.
 Click on the URL and enter **aws** as username and **mq** as password.
  Once the Cloud9 IDE has launched, select the terminal window at the bottom and enter the following commands, one at the time, replacing the values **<...>** with the value you have chosen during the creation of the stack.

 ``` bash